pmservice/workshop/DATASPHERE.md

 0. If you already have an IBM Cloud account, you can sign in to IBM Cloud at https://www.ibm.com/cloud/.
 Otherwise, follow step 1 to create IBM Cloud account.

 1. Go to https://www.ibm.com/cloud and sign up for a free trial and register for IBM Cloud.
+When you're signing-up for a new account, please select **United States** as your country.

 ### Services provisioning
 2. Go to [Catalog](https://console.bluemix.net/catalog/) and create Watson Studio service instance (**Lite** plan should be chosen)